Charlton, Massachusetts, USA

 1889 - A TERRIFIC EXPLOSION.
 A NITRO-GLYCERINE MAGAZINE BLOWN UP - SEVERAL DEATHS.

 Oil City, Pa., Nov.
 30. - An explosion of nitro-glycerine occurred in a suburb at two o'clock this afternoon in which two brothers, sons of a widow named FISHER -- JAMES, aged eighteen, and CHARLES, aged sixteen -- and ED HOFFMAN, aged twenty-six, were killed.
 Five tons of glycerine owned by the Torpedo Company was being unloaded from a boat and placed in the magazine.
-While the men were away the ...
+While the men were away the boys were seen to approach and it is supposed one of the party fell and caused the accident.
+The...
 Read MORE...

 Burlington Hawk-Eye - Iowa - December 1, 1889